Open a PDF version to print this topic

 As kidney problems progress, they may have symptoms including:

-Make an appointment to see your GP if your tamaiti child has any of these symptoms.
-Your GP will take a history of the symptoms, do an examination and may check the blood pressure of your tamaiti as it is very important that it is in a healthy range.
+Make an appointment to see your general practice team if your tamaiti has any of these symptoms.
+Your general practice team will take a history of the symptoms and do an examination.
+They may check your child's blood pressure as it is very important that it is in a healthy range.

 They may do several tests to see if there really is a kidney problem.
 These tests might include:

-Your GP may refer your tamaiti to a doctor that specialises in children's health (paediatrician).
+Your general practice team may refer your tamaiti to a doctor who specialises in children's health (paediatrician).

-The treatment will depend on what is causing the kidney problems for your tamaiti.
+The treatment will depend on what is causing the kidney problems.
 For example, if they have an infection, they will be given antibiotics to treat the infection.
 If they have a birth defect, it may be possible to fix the defect with surgery.
-If their kidneys are damaged, treatment will aim to control the symptoms and stop or slow down any further damage.
+If their kidneys are damaged, the treatment will aim to control the symptoms and stop or slow down any further damage.

 HealthInfo recommends the following pages